Dementia, Space and Place

 Delivery and assessment

-The module is organised around participation in three discussion boards, supported by a module workbook and recommended reading each week.
+This online course is organised around participation in three discussion boards, supported by a module workbook and recommended reading each week.
 There is a final summative assignment that carries 100% of the grade for the module.

 On completion of this module, students will be able to: